FAQ (and: how to get there)

-The youngest participant so far, was a baby and a 7 years old, the next oldest 16, most of the organization team is between 26 and 40, some people that have booked already are 50-60 years old, and the oldest person considering to join us, is 70 years old.
-Jonathan and Ann, our hosts at the Leob Croft enjoy being retired and having free time for such an adventure as well.
+The youngest participant so far, was a baby and a 7 years old, the next oldest 16, most of the organization team is around 40, some people that have booked already are 50-60 years old, and the oldest person considering to join us, is 80 years old.

 How’s the day going to look like?

 Is there time to spend at the beach?